 See MLA citation and paragraph example in Canvas.

-Your group will bring your findings together to present this project to the class in the form of a visual essay.
 A visual essay uses minimal words in the visual part of the assignment, but you will elaborate on the essay in your spoken presentation and script.
-You will also be required to write a script of your presentation that will be submitted on the same day your project is due to Turnitin on Canvas.
+You will also be required to write a script of your presentation that will be submitted on the same day your project is due on Canvas.
+You may use Canva, GoogleSlides, or any other presentation software to create and present your project.

 Requirements: